shallem/LinkPublicAppServer/README.md

 service should receive binary data in the BSON format (http://bsonspec.org/) that deserializes into an object of type ApplicationServerCreateSessionRequest.
 See ApplicationServerWebServices/src/java/com/mobilehelix/services/objects.
+For example web services see the project ApplicationServer-adminws.

 2) You must implement custom session management to secure access to your custom applications.
-See the SessionManager, Session, and SessionFilter objects for an example (ApplicationServer-ejbPublic/src/java/com/mobilehelix/appserver/session).
+See the SessionManager, Session (ApplicationServer-ejbPublic/src/java/com/mobilehelix/appserver/session), and InitFilter (ApplicationServer-ejbPublic/src/java/com/mobilehelix/appserver/jsf) objects for an example.

 We are happy to answer any questions while our documentation remains a work in progress.

+Our master plan is to release (in the near future) a fully open source, and standalone application that shows how the Link SDK may be used to provide a simple file browser for CIFS file shares.
+Stay tuned if that sounds interesting.
+We are working hard on preparing our code for release.

+Each project in this repository is a NetBeans 7.2 project.